karashiiro/gittlz/README.md

 Git's server functionality is mostly usable out of the box, and the official handbook even dedicates an entire [chapter](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) to describing how to configure and use it.
-However, that's more configuration than anyone should want to do if they only want a disposable Git server, and don't care about security at all.
+However, that's more configuration than anyone should want to do if they only want a disposable HTTP or SSH Git server, and don't care about security at all.

 With this being the case, Gittlz is just a very thin wrapper around Git itself, with the exception of the handling for the SSH protocol.
 Each protocol has a different strategy used to wrap it.